 by Padraic Gilligan, Vice President, Industry Relations, MCI Group

-When I saw “The Way”, Martin Sheen’s recent movie, directed by his son Emilio Estevez, I knew I wanted to walk at least part of the Camino de Santiago.
+When I saw “The Way”, Martin Sheen’s recent movie, directed by his son Emilio Estevez, I knew I wanted to walk the Camino de Santiago.
 For over 1000 years pilgrims have walked “the way”, their destination or journey’s end being the magnificent cathedral of St James located in the centre of the Galician town of Santiago.
 After years of airports and stations I really yearned for a travel experience without excessive luggage and security lines where the journey itself would be as important as the destination.
 This year, in gratitude for and celebration of 30 amazing years together, we decided to walk a section of the Camino along with our troop of children, ranging in age from 17 to 29.

 We commenced our journey in Sarria, a beautiful town on a hill, about 120km from Santiago de Campostela.
 Walking an average of 25km per day you can walk into Santiago on day 5 and claim your “Compostela” or certificate of completion from the Pilgrim’s Office there.
 Aficionados who complete the full 836 km of the Camino Frances from St Jean through Pamplona and Leon justifiably look on this as yet another example of falling standards, of contemporary culture’s determination to jump on the bandwagon and sanitise, dilute, adulterate.
 Whatever!
 For me it was as much as I could sell to a predominantly Gen Y female demographic un-prepared for daily life without a hair straightener, high speed broadband and a free taxi service.
 But after 6 demanding days of walking in the August heat all 11 of us, including our 12 month old grandson, arrived into Santiago with blistered feet, aching bones, weary legs and a lightness of heart, mind and soul that made it all worthwhile.